 There are easy ways of approaching the pen tool.
 Start with straight lines and only look for changes in direction.
 Using your white arrow(A) select the point that look like they are curved and click on the smooth curves button.
 If your pen tool keeps adding a new anchor rather than a new line then make sure the line isn’t still selected.
 You will notice a + as you hover over the line if it thinks you want to add an anchor.
 Anchor Tool(Shift C) will reset and manually drag out each curve.

 The line variation be simplified by looking at the ends of each of your lines.
 If it is floating out in space then it signals a tapered end.
 If the end point bumps up against another line or shape, this is a good signal that it should be wide.
 Use the Illustrator Brushes to adjust the thickness in areas to support the character and light source.

-Beginner Top Tips
+Adobe Illustrator Top Tips

 All of our initial preferences are designed to gain more control over what you are clicking on.
 The more you can zoom in and see your anchors and handles the better.

 Under VIEW make sure you have your smart guides turned on.
 Under your PREFERENCES (smart guides) you should definitely have your anchor/ path labels selected.